yash9111/questdb.io/docs/connect/ilp.md

 ## Examples

 These examples send a few rows of input.
-The use client libraries for C++, C#, Java and C, and raw TCP socket connections for NodeJS, Go and Python.
+These use client libraries for C++, C#, Java and C, and raw TCP socket connections for NodeJS, Go and Python.

 <Tabs defaultValue="cpp" values={[